Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 ![Example analytics data](/docs/images/sample_analytics_data.png)

-Add options to the dropdowns across ImportPage.jsx and CreateGroups.jsx in frontend/src/pages, ensuring the option values match the keys for the objects that were added to in the backend as described above
+Add options to the dropdowns across Import.jsx and CreateGroups.jsx in frontend/src/pages, ensuring the option values match the keys for the objects that were added to in the backend as described above

 ![Frontend changes](/docs/images/extending_strats_frontend_dropdowns.png)